cognitom/webdriverio-examples/wdio-wo-local-selenium/README.md

-# WDIO w/o Local Selenium
+# WDIO with PhantomJS and Cloud Testing

 A basic example with `wdio` test runner.
 This example works with a cloud testing service, but it doesn't need the local Selenium standalone server.